w3c/webcodecs/explainer.md

 Encode and decode operations can be very computationally expensive.
 As such, user agents must perform the operations asynchronously with the JavaScript which initiates the operation.
 The execution environment of the codec implementation is defined by the user agent.
 Some possibilities include: sequentially or in parallel on an internal thread pool, or on a hardware acceleration unit (e.g., a GPU).

-By building on the Streams infrastructure, WebCodecs allows the user agent to optimize the transfer of chunks between JavaScript and internal execution environments.
 The user agent should take great care to efficiently handle expensive resources (e.g., video frame contents, GPU resource handles).

 ### Codec configuration

 Many codecs and encoder/decoder implementations are highly configurable.
 WebCodecs intends to support most of the configuration options available in codecs today to efficiently allow for advanced use cases.

-Configuration options are classified into two types:
-- **Options** are metadata required to construct a compliant bitstream (for example, the codec name and profile).
-These are required when configuring the encoder/decoder and cannot be changed without again calling configure().
-Reconfiguration will internally reset the codec, aborting any pending outputs.
-Callers can avoid having outputs aborted by first flushing (flush()) the codec.
-- **Tunings** influence the behavior of the codec but do not change the type of bitstream produced (for example, the target bitrate).
-A new tuning can be provided at any time by calling tune() without disrupting pending outputs.
-The new tuning is applied as soon as possible (ideally on the next processed input).
+Configurations consist of (1) metadata required to construct a compliant bitstream (for example, the codec name and profile) as well as (2) settings that influence the behavior of the codec but do not change the type of bitstream produced (for example, the target bitrate).
+The codec may be reconfigured at any time while the codec state is not "closed".
+Chunks/Frames passed to decode() or encode() will be decoded/encoded according to most recent preceeding call to configure().

 WebCodecs will maintain a standard definition of parameters for each supported codec.
 Additionally, the specification will establish common encoder settings that apply across codecs and implementation.
 However, we expect many settings will be implementation-specific.
-These will be available behind a feature detection and configuration API (TODO: sketch this).
+Supported configurations may be feature-detected using the static IsConfigSupported() methods.

 ## Alternative designs considered